JanHerca/urantiapedia/output/wikijs/en/help/status.md

 Task                                                                                                                                      | State |
 ----------------------------------------------------------------------------------------------------------------------------------------- | ----- |
-Development in Urantiapedia Tools of a massive page translator                                                                            |       |
+Development in Urantiapedia Tools of a massive page translator                                                                            | :heavy_check_mark: |
 Development in Wiki.js a new editor that allows assisted translations directly on the web                                                 |       |
 Development in Wiki.js of a display mode for The Urantia Book and any other content in two to four languages                              |       |
 Development in Wiki.js of a preference selector in the translation to use of *The Urantia Book* (for languages like Spanish with several) |       |